abg3/Disaster-Response-ML-Project/README.md

 models/train_classifier.py: A machine learning pipeline that loads data, trains a model, and saves the trained model as a .pkl file for later use

-run.py: This file is used to launch the Flask web app to classify disaster tweet messages.
+app/run.py: This file is used to launch the Flask web app to classify disaster tweet messages.

-disaster screenshots: This is to see how the website looks like.
+disaster response.PNG: This is to see how the website looks like.

 # Acknowledgements